tc39/proposal-temporal/meetings/agenda-minutes-2020-08-13.md

     * PDL: How sure are we that this would pass the committee?

-    * JGT: What if you create a Temporal.Date with a custom calendar, and pass it across a realm boundary?
+    * JGT: What if you create a Temporal.PlainDate with a custom calendar, and pass it across a realm boundary?

     * PDL: That's a side channel communications ability.